ESM121 Water Science and Management

 Ex.
 6: Cost Benefit Analysis (Data, Tutorial)

 Ex.
-7: Optimization Modeling (Data, Tutorial, Solver in canvas)
+7: Optimization Modeling (Data, Tutorial, Solver in Canvas)

 Ex.
 8: Risk Analysis and Expected Monetary Value (Data, Tutorial)